-We classify different Krylov methods based on their performance using several supervised ML techniques.
-For training the model, we use the University of Florida matrices [2] with the right hand side vector having all elements set to 1.
-We solve each linear system with multiple solver-preconditioner combinations and capture the solver timing.
-We compute various features of these systems such as the trace or row/column value variability.
-These properties along with the solver-preconditioner combinations, together form the training set.
+Permission to make digital or hard copies of part or all of this work for personal or classroom use is granted without fee provided that copies are not made or distributed for profit or commercial advantage and that copies bear this notice and the full citation on the first page.
+Copyrights for third-party components of this work must be honored.
+For all other uses, contact the owner/author(s).
+ICPP'18, August 2018, Eugene, OR USA trace, or row/column value variability.
+These properties along with the solver-preconditioner combination, together form the training set.
 Next, we build a binary classifier that labels solvers as "good" or "bad" based on their computation time.
-We apply different ML algorithms [5] to classify solvers and perform supervised learning.
+We apply different ML algorithms [4] to classify solvers and perform supervised learning.
 We validate the model by performing 10-fold cross validation and a 66 - 34% train-test validation.
-Finally, we select the ML algorithm that performs the best and classifies solver performance most effectively.
+Finally, we select the algorithm that performs the best and classifies solver performance most effectively.